 With the iPadOS 14, sidebars do not only display navigation but can also be customized by the user.
-For example, users can simply drag and drop favorite artists them into the sidebar, making the most important content easily accessible.
+For example, users can simply drag and drop favorite artists into the sidebar, making the most important content easily accessible.
 Awesome!

 The best use case of the sidebars is quick and easy access to important content.
-Don’t go too deep into hierarchy because this kind of UI is not suitable for that.
+Don’t go too deep into the hierarchy because this kind of UI is not suitable for that.

 When talking about content size, always think about displaying it in a sense where you can put as much as possible in a way that is pleasant to the eye and readable.